VDarius-IT/Automating_Foundation_Terraform/README.md

 Contributions, issues, and feature requests are welcome.
 Please open an issue to discuss your ideas or submit a pull request with your proposed changes.

-### License

-This project is distributed under the MIT License.
-See `LICENSE` for more information.